ncapps/head-first-design-patterns-javascript/README.md

 - Program to interfaces, not implementations
 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension, but closed for modification
-- Depend upon abstractions.
+- Dependency Inversion Principle: Depend upon abstractions.
 Do not depend upon concrete classes
 - Principle of Least Knowledge: talk only to your immediate friends
+- Hollywood Principle: Don't call us, we'll call you

 ## OO Patterns